Read time: 9 minutes

 The topic showing the greatest decline in popularity is:

-- Edge computing with a 10% MoM decrease
+- Disaster recovery planning with a 10% MoM decrease

 What do these insights mean for your content strategy?